Crawfish Boil – Louisiana Crawfish Boil

-Crawfish boils are wonderful messy affairs, best suited for the outdoors.
-Boiling crawfish is a festive event and eating it is thirsty work, so we made sure to have lots of beer on hand.
+Crawfish Boils are wonderful messy affairs that are best suited for the outdoors.
+Boiling crawfish is a festive event and eating is also thirsty work, so we made sure to have lots of beer on hand.

-Learn about the History of Crawfish Boils, Jazz Brunches, and Reveillon Dinners -
+Learn about the History of Crawfish Boils, Jazz Brunches, and Reveillon Dinners – by Mark W. Huntsman

 History of Crawfish in Louisiana:

 What looks, tastes, and smells like seafood, but doesn’t come from the sea?
 It’s crawfish, a freshwater shellfish that is considered a Louisiana delicacy.

 Nothing else symbolizes the Cajun (a person of French Canadian descent born or living along the bayous, marshes, and prairies of southern Louisiana) culture of Louisiana like crawfish.
 Crawfish have become synonymous with the hardy French pioneers who settled in the area after being forced by British troops to leave their homes in Nova Scotia.